craqvfx/ray-tracer/README.md

 - t (time/offset at which ray intersects object)<br>
 - Front face<br>

+### hittable_list.h
+Stores a list of hittable objects.
+Uses shared_ptr to allow for instances and easier memory management.

 ### sphere.h
 Defines sphere class that inherets from hittable.h